Scientific Progress Foundation 501(c)(3) Nonprofit

 Why we exist

-Scientific Progress exists to conduct and support rigorous empirical research across biology, epidemiology, psychology, anthropology, and sociology — including the phenotypic and genetic basis of human traits — and to disseminate findings widely to the scientific community and the public.
+Scientific Progress is an independent nonprofit foundation dedicated to supporting rigorous research in biology, epidemiology, psychology, anthropology, and sociology — including research on the phenotypic and genetic basis of traits and trait differences.

 What we support